Assisted Living Costs in Washington State

 Move-In Fees

-Some communities charge a one-time community fee that can range from a few thousand dollars to more.
+Some communities charge a one-time community fee that can range from $4,000 to $15,000.
 When families work with an advisor early, these fees can often be identified and explained upfront as part of narrowing options, before tours or applications begin.

 While prices change regularly, general regional patterns include: